glicol/glicol-js-org/src/md/introduction.md

 The engine will analyse the difference and only update those nodes modified.

-> As this is not a stable version yet, the APIs may significantly change in the future.
-If you wish to test or use it in a project, please contact me.
+> This is the key for the what-you-see-if-what-you-get style.
+We have done the hard work on the engine so you don't have to manually manage all the nodes and connect them everywhere.

 A lighter way to do it is to write: